Sandeepv68/wrapsplash/README.md

 npm test
 npm run lint
 ```

+The package also includes a prepublish validation step that runs the build and tests before release.

 ### New API aliases
 The library now includes more descriptive convenience methods such as `getPhoto`, `getRandomPhoto`, `createCollection`, and `updateCollection`.
 The original method names remain available for backward compatibility.